vaibhavmishram3/TikTakToe/README.md

 Real-time game status updates
 Responsive design for various screen sizes
 Restart game functionality

 Installation

 To run this project locally, follow these steps:

 Clone the repository:

-bash
-Copy code
 git clone https://github.com/yourusername/tictactoe.git

-Navigate to the project directory:
+Navigate to the project directory: cd tictactoe

-bash
-Copy code
-cd tictactoe
-Open index.html in your preferred web browser:
+Open index.html in your preferred web browser: open index.html

-bash
-Copy code
-open index.html
 Usage
 Open the game in your web browser.
 Player 1 (X) and Player 2 (O) take turns clicking on the grid to mark their symbols.